noopkat/nodebots.nyc/content/README.md

 ## Going even further - IoT Central

 Electric IO is a basic dashboard to get you started.
 However, you might find yourself needing a more professional and robust solution as you expand your device collection and find need to juggle lots of different telemetry messages.
 Microsoft has a fully managed SaaS offering as part of Azure called [IoT Central](https://www.microsoft.com/en-us/iot-central?wt.mc_id=IoTTesselWS), which we highly recommend you check out!
+The in-depth docs are super informative and available at [our official docs site](https://docs.microsoft.com/en-us/azure/iot-central?wt.mc_id=IoTTesselWS).
+There'll you'll find an overview, quickstarts and more!
 We'd love your feedback on it 💙

 [![azure iot central](img/iotcental01.jpg)](https://www.microsoft.com/en-us/iot-central?wt.mc_id=IoTTesselWS)